-Lab) This course provides an introduction to the conceptual underpinnings of qualitative research and to qualitative data analysis methods, including case study, discourse analysis, grounded theory, action research, phenomenology, and ethnography.
-The course includes a lab in which students will be introduced to the use of qualitative analysis software.
+Lab) This course provides an introduction to the conceptual underpinnings of qualitative research and to qualitative data analysis methods, including case study, discourse analysis, grounded theory, action research, phenomenology, narrative inquiry and ethnography.
+The course includes a lab in which students learn hand coding and analysis and are introduced to the use of qualitative analysis software.